 Best for: Collaborative email workflows within Google Workspace

-Gmelius transforms Gmail into a shared workspace.
+Gmelius is an email management software that transforms Gmail into a shared workspace.
 This is perfect for teams that need to collaborate directly in their inbox to handle customer emails.

 It offers an email collaboration suite along with features like shared labels, custom roles and permission internal notes for effective collaboration among team members.